awsdocs/amazon-rds-user-guide/doc_source/SQLServer.DBMail.md

   EXECUTE msdb.dbo.sysmail_add_profile_sp
       @profile_name         = 'Notifications',
-      @description          = 'Profile used for sending outgoing notifications using Gmail.';
+      @description          = 'Profile used for sending outgoing notifications using Amazon SES.';
   GO
   ```

 ### Creating the Database Mail account<a name="SQLServer.DBMail.Configure.Account"></a>

 To create the Database Mail account, you use the [sysmail\_add\_account\_sp](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sysmail-add-account-sp-transact-sql) stored procedure\.
-The following example creates an account named `Gmail`\.
+The following example creates an account named `SES` that uses Amazon Simple Email Service\.

+Using Amazon SES requires the following parameters:
++ `@email_address` – An Amazon SES verified identity\.
+For more information, see [Verified identities in Amazon SES](https://docs.aws.amazon.com/ses/latest/dg/verify-addresses-and-domains.html)\.
++ `@mailserver_name` – An Amazon SES SMTP endpoint\.
+For more information, see [Connecting to an Amazon SES SMTP endpoint](https://docs.aws.amazon.com/ses/latest/dg/smtp-connect.html)\.
++ `@username` – An Amazon SES SMTP user name\.
+For more information, see [Obtaining Amazon SES SMTP credentials](https://docs.aws.amazon.com/ses/latest/dg/smtp-credentials.html)\.

+  Don't use an AWS Identity and Access Management user name\.
++ `@password` – An Amazon SES SMTP password\.
+For more information, see [Obtaining Amazon SES SMTP credentials](https://docs.aws.amazon.com/ses/latest/dg/smtp-credentials.html)\.

 **To create the account**
 + Use the following SQL statement\.